 The devastated disciples discharged their Sabbath day duties, while the Jewish rulers scurried about making sure that Christ's tomb was securely sealed and guards assigned to prevent any unauthorised attempt to enter, break the seals, remove the stone, or take away His body.

-At the earliest possible moment, however, "as it began to dawn, toward the first day of the week," we find Mary Magdalene and the other Mary coming to look at the grave.
+However, at the earliest possible moment "as it began to dawn, toward the first day of the week," we find Mary Magdalene and the other Mary coming to look at the grave.
 These faithful women witnessed an angel of the Lord descend from heaven, in the midst of a severe earthquake.
 They watched him roll away the stone from the tomb - and sit on it!
 His appearance was like lightning to them and his clothing was white as snow.

 The women were charged by this angelic messenger to go to His disciples with utmost speed.
 They were to proclaim the good news that Christ is risen from the dead.
 They were giving the disciples an important and specific directive.
-It was not a holy angel, but a few excitable women who were to instruct the disciples to go to Galilee and that Jesus was going to go ahead of them - and they would see Him there.
+It was not a holy angel, but a few excitable women who were to instruct the disciples to go to Galilee, that Jesus was going to go ahead of them, and they would see Him there.

 The women received an important, God-given directive, and were finally charged, "Behold, I have told you!"
 This should not have surprised the women nor the men, for Christ had forewarned them on many occasions that He would be handed over to the Gentiles by the Jewish rulers, that He would be crucified, and rise again on the third day.

 The circumstances of the day, the emotions of the heart, the imagination of the mind, and a lack of faith, caused these followers of Christ to have a selective memory of His Word.
 They mourned over His death instead of waiting expectantly for His Resurrection on the third day - as they had been told.